 If you want to hold large numbers of relatively small sources, you can opt to register them as a group of 'total radionuclides'.
 However, it will help us process your application if you provide as much information as possible about the proposed individual radionuclides you intend to use.
-If you do this the maximum activity of any single source must not exceed the high-activity sealed sources (HASS) threshold (see Environment Agency HASS guidance) for that radionuclide.
-We will not normally issue permits with groups other than 'total radionuclides'.
-If you need to use a different grouping of radionuclides you should include a document giving your proposal and reasons with the application.
+If you do this the maximum activity of any single source must not exceed the high-activity sealed sources (HASS) threshold (see our HASS guidance) for that radionuclide.